-When you’re visiting a historical place, there’s no better way to capture the ambience than to join a good old-fashioned ghost tour.
+When you’re visiting a historical place, there’s no better way to capture the ambiance than to join a good old-fashioned ghost tour.
 And a ghost tour of Queensland’s Maryborough is a scary way to learn about one of Australia’s early ports.

 Maryborough ghost tales